Chart Color Schemes

 Population growth drivers in Doveton are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Doveton's population is approximately 12,874 as of November 2025.
-This figure represents an increase of 985 people since the 2021 Census, which recorded a population of 11,889.
-The growth is inferred from the estimated resident population of 12,812 in June 2024 and an additional 348 validated new addresses since the Census date.
-This results in a population density ratio of 2,480 persons per square kilometer, placing Doveton in the upper quartile compared to other national locations assessed by AreaSearch.
-Doveton's growth rate of 8.3% since the 2021 census exceeds that of its SA3 area (6.1%), indicating it is a growth leader in the region.
+Doveton's population is approximately 13,783 as of February 2026.
+This represents an increase of 1,894 people from the 2021 Census figure of 11,889, reflecting a growth rate of 15.9%.
+The change is inferred from the estimated resident population of 12,793 in June 2024 and an additional 354 validated new addresses since the Census date.
+This results in a population density ratio of 2,655 persons per square kilometer, placing Doveton in the upper quartile relative to other locations assessed by AreaSearch.
+The area's growth rate exceeded that of its SA3 region (7.0%) and the national average, indicating it as a growth leader.
 Overseas migration contributed approximately 72.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023 with adjustments made using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on latest annual ERP population numbers, the area is projected to grow by 2,851 persons to 2041, reflecting an increase of 21.5% in total over the 17-year period.
+Based on these projections, Doveton is expected to grow by 2,851 persons to 2041, reflecting an increase of 13.5% in total over the 17-year period.

 Frequently Asked Questions - Population